jarle/minimal-bun-react/README.md

 # Minimal bun + react

-Server-side rendered React server by bun.
+Server-side rendered React served by bun.

 ## Usage

 `bun install`

 `bun start`

 The app will be available on `http://localhost:3000`